Area 51 Project - The Story of Sled Sooley:

 Later that season with no snow around town the Crew took a trip to the Terra Nova Area unloading in Port Blandford riding to Gambo and back.
 Like most trips it was filled with fun, mishaps, and machinery break downs, but none quite as funny as poor ol’ Sooley (well funny for us anyway).
 The engine of old enticer decided to act up that afternoon in Gambo, the trouble was found to be a crack in ignition coil which caused the machine to break down on one cylinder whenever it got wet.
 Not having a spare we decided to head back to the trucks in Port Blandford.
 On the return trip the sled would run great one minute, and horrible the next as one cylinder lost fire then mysteriously came back to life.

-On one particular stretch, a very frustrated Sooley held the throttle wide open as both cylinders began to fire in perfect order.
+On one particularly long stretch, a very frustrated Sooley held the throttle wide open as both cylinders began to fire in perfect order.
 His luck (as historically demonstrated) ran out quickly as a big drift appeared on the trail in front of him pitching the sled skyward with the rider hanging on (read: being dragged on his belly) for dear life!
 A broken throttle lever was the only casualty other then the hurt bellies of the crew from laughing so hard (Sooley was found to be in mostly good health!)
 The Enticer logged a lot of airtime for the next couple winters on runs in the Goulds and Annual Cabin trips to the Sooley Cabin in Whitbourne as evidenced in the pics on the Crew Adventures page from that time.

 In April 2004 Sooley was rewarded with the purchase of a much newer sled, a 1997 Mach1 700 triple, a beautiful machine and in great shape.
 Through the 2004 -'05 riding season, the new sled ran very well and was a heck of a lot of fun.
 A little pre season maintenance including the replacement of some bogy wheel bearings and adjustment to the clutch alignment was about all the mechanical work required that season, a far cry from the work needed on the old Enticer!